Who doesn’t love IKEA hacks? The brilliance of IKEA hacks lies in the creativity, affordability, and the do-ability of these ideas.

 When it comes to IKEA hacks for the classroom, it’s not just about being practical and organized.
-Sometimes, it’s about bringing something homely to the classroom, adding some warmth and inspiring imaginations!
+Sometimes, it’s about bringing something homey to the classroom, adding some warmth, and inspiring imaginations!

 I love this FLISAT Doll’s house/wall shelf (and have one in my daughter’s bedroom).
 I hadn’t considered using it the classroom before I spotted this from @thealchemicalclassroom!
 What a brilliant idea to add props and figures to the display to inspire reading and writing.
 IKEA Hacks are the best.

 OMG, I’m totally in love with one of the best IKEA hacks around.
 Miss Izzy @thestructuredspectrum can hold her head high with this level of genius.